dorianfm/i915-nolvds/README.md

 There's two ways you can install this, DKMS or just plain make.
 To use dkms, you must have it installed.

+## X220 Specific Fork

+I created this fork from alexdelifer/i915-nolvds as I needed to update the product IDs to work with my X220, and to fix the makefile to work with Kernel V5.0

 ### DKMS

 ```